Nightmare

-A nightmare, also known as a bad dream, is an unpleasant dream that can cause a strong emotional response from the mind, typically fear but also despair, anxiety, disgust or great sadness.
+A nightmare, also known as a bad dream, is an unpleasant dream that can cause a strong emotional response from the mind, typically fear but also despair, anxiety, disgust or sadness.
 The dream may contain situations of discomfort, psychological or physical terror, or panic.
 After a nightmare, a person will often awaken in a state of distress and may be unable to return to sleep for a short period of time.
 Recurrent nightmares may require medical help, as they can interfere with sleeping patterns and cause insomnia.

 Nightmares can have physical causes such as sleeping in an uncomfortable position or having a fever, or psychological causes such as stress or anxiety.
 Eating before going to sleep, which triggers an increase in the body's metabolism and brain activity, can be a potential stimulus for nightmares.

-The prevalence of nightmares in children (5–12 years old) is between 20 and 30%, and for adults is between 8 and 30%.
+The prevalence of nightmares in children (5–12 years old) is between 20 and 30%, and prevalence in adults is between 8 and 30%.
 In common language, the meaning of nightmare has extended as a metaphor to many bad things, such as a bad situation or a scary monster or person.